 No, we’re just joking!

-Keeping America’s 140,000-mile private rail network moving during a cold snap has nothing to do with crochet needles and yarn and everything to do with investments, technology and engineering.
+Keeping America’s 140,000-mile private rail network moving during a cold snap has nothing to do with crochet hooks and yarn and everything to do with investments in advanced technology and engineering.
 Today’s tech can monitor trains and their components in real time, helping them operate well, even if poor conditions.

 Here are ten examples of how freight rail maintains a safe and efficient network during a deep freeze:

 - Air Dryers, Not Just for Hair: Moisture in the brake system of mainline trains can freeze.
 That’s why locomotives contain air dryers that remove moisture and keep operations safely moving.

 - Roasty, Toasty Headlights: Locomotives often use LED headlights because they are energy efficient.
 Since LEDs don’t get very hot, the headlights are equipped with heaters to melt snow and ice.